Step Into The Shoes

 "Burn them alive"

-But what happens to the accuser who insisted on ruining the other person's life?
+But what happens to the accuser who insists on ruining the other person's life?
 Nothing right?
 Does anyone whisper to their neighbor, "Oh did you know they accused their ex of touching their kids?"

 It's a modern-day Salem Witch trial...